grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 |> yield(name: "power")
 ```

+We can see the same pattern of Flux functions here that we say in examples 1 and 2.
+A query like this would produce a graph like the following:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-10.png)

-Now, by simply changing the aggregateWindow function parameters, we can calculate the daily usage over the same 7-day period:
+Now let's adjust our query to calculate daily usage.
+With many datasources, this can be a rahter complex operation.
+But with Flux, by simply changing the aggregateWindow function parameters, we can calculate the daily usage over the same 7-day period:

 ```flux
 from(bucket: "RetroEncabulator")